AG7GN/kenwood/README.md

 		> EOF

 		pi@nexuspi4b-ag7gn:~ $ sudo mv 99-kenwood.rules /etc/udev/rules.d/
 		pi@nexuspi4b-ag7gn:~ $ sudo udevadm control --reload
+		pi@nexuspi4b-ag7gn:~ $ sudo udevadm trigger

-1. Unplug your USB-serial cable from your Pi and plug it back in.
+1. For good measure, unplug your USB-serial cable from your computer and plug it back in.

 1. Now you'll see your serial port in `/dev/`.
 Run `ls -al /dev/ken*` to see it.